• Skip to primary navigation

 • Heat olive oil.

-• Sauté onions, mushrooms, and celery while stirring frequently for about 5 minutes or until the vegetables begin to soften.
+• Add and sauté onions, mushrooms, and celery frequently stirring for about 5 minutes or until the vegetables begin to soften.

 • Add the minced garlic and sauté for another minute or so.

-• Add the wine, fish stock (or water), the diced and grated potato, bay leaf and oregano.
+• Add the wine, fish stock, diced and grated potato, bay leaf and oregano.

 • Bring to a boil.